 On 1 September 2012, the Group entered into an executive consulting services agreement with Mr Walker (Executive Consulting Services Agreement) effective as from 1 September 2012.
-Under the Executive Consulting Services Agreement, Mr Walker is engaged to provide services to the Group in the capacity of Executive Director, based in Perth, Western Australia.
-Mr Walker is to be paid a monthly remuneration of \$9,000 plus GST.
+Under the Executive Consulting Services Agreement, Mr Walker is engaged to provide services to the Group in the capacity of Non-Executive Director, based in Perth, Western Australia.
+Mr Walker is to be paid a monthly remuneration of \$4,000 plus GST.
 Mr Walker will also be reimbursed for reasonable expenses incurred in carrying out his duties.
 The Executive Consulting Services agreement can be terminated by one month's written notice from the Company, while Mr Walker can terminate by providing three months written notice.
-Executive Director Fee for the period 1 January 2014 to 30 June 2014 has been accrued.